rameerez/goodmail/README.md

 ![Goodmail Example Email](mailgood.webp)

+You can easily add buttons, images, links, price lines, and text to your emails, and it'll look good everywhere, no styling needed.

 Here's the catch: there's only one template.
 You can't change it.
 You're guaranteed you'll send good emails, but the cost is you don't have much flexibility.
 If you're okay with this, welcome to `goodmail`!
 You'll be shipping decent emails that look great everywhere in no time.

 (And you can still use Action Mailer for all other template-intensive emails – Goodmail doesn't replace Action Mailer, just builds on top of it!)